 After the unbelievable success from the "Push-up Push Workout," in which people doubled their push-ups in two weeks, I performed the same test on pull-ups with (young and old) students with similar success.
 This workout works best on folks who can do 3-10 pull-ups.
 Many increased their pull-ups to 10-20 in two weeks.

 Here is what you need to try for a two-week period:

-- If you are only able to do less than 5 pull-ups: do 25 pull-ups for your daily plan below:
+-- If you are only able to do fewer than five pull-ups: do 25 pull-ups for your daily plan below.

-- If you can do more than 5 pull-ups: do 50 pull-ups for your daily plan below:
+-- If you can do more than five pull-ups: do 50 pull-ups for your daily plan below.

 Supersets (repeat 10 times):

-Rotate for the next ten days from odd day workout options and even day pull-up supplement, then take three-four days off from doing ANY pull-ups.
+Rotate for the next 10 days from odd-day workout options and even-day pull-up supplement, then take 3-4 days off from doing any pull-ups.
 Test on day 14 or 15 and let me know your results.

-Good luck with the Pullup-Push Workout.
-Push yourself and you can quickly perform better on your pull-up test.
-You can fit this type of program into your present workout plan by just adding 25-50 pullups on your rest days so you do a ten-day routine of pull-ups.
+Good luck with the Pull-up-Push Workout.
+Push yourself and you quickly can perform better on your pull-up test.
+You can fit this type of program into your present workout plan by just adding 25-50 pull-ups on your rest days so you do a 10-day routine of pull-ups.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.